-EMT-B is the certification level that comprises the largest population of EMS responders, and is often considered the backbone of EMS.
+Emergency Medical Technician-Basic (EMT-B) is the certification level that comprises the largest population of EMS responders, and is often considered the backbone of EMS.
 The EMT performs basic life saving skills which include: control of bleeding, stabilizing fractures, assisting patients with medications, providing oxygen, and other necessities to avoid the development/progression of shock, as well as transport to the emergency room.
+The EMT-B course is one quarter in length.

-Entrance into the EMT course is contingent upon the successful completion of a competitive application process.
-Applications are posted on the CBC website along with detailed instructions for completion of the application, prior to the start of a course.
+Entrance into the EMT-B class is contingent upon the successful completion of a competitive application process.
+Applications are posted on the CBC website along with detailed instructions for completion of the application, prior to the start of a class.